ClaireLevy/amFAR-nanoparticles-analysis/proliferation_experiments_analysis.md

 ### Caveats

 It was somewhat difficult to completely resuspend the nanoparticle formulations in the media.
-We vortexed and sonicated but for both formulations were left with some aggregates that we couldnt get rid of.
+We vortexed and sonicated but for both formulations were left with some aggregates that we couldn't get rid of.

 We ran out of the Ab that we were using for CD4 staining so we had to use less that the amount called for in the protocol.
 The results looked ok though and we were able to see clear CD4+ populations.